KamalDeveloper11/datafu/README.md

 The command above will assume you are verifying `apache-datafu-sources-x.y.z.tgz` and produce "Good signature" if the archive is valid.

-To build DataFu from a source release, it is first necessary to download a gradle wrapper script.
-This bootstrapping process requires Gradle to be installed on the source machine.
-Gradle is available through most package managers or directly from [its website](http://www.gradle.org/).
-Once you have installed Gradle and have ensured that the `gradle` is available in your path, you can bootstrap the wrapper with:
+To build DataFu from a source release, it is first necessary to generate the gradle wrapper.
+This can be done with:

-    gradle -p . bootstrap.gradle
+    gradle wrapper --gradle-version 9.1.0

-After the bootstrap script has completed, you should find a `gradlew` script in the root of the project.
+After the wrapper task has completed, you should find a `gradlew` script in the root of the project.
 The regular gradlew instructions below should then be available.

 When building from a source release, the version for all generated artifacts will be of the form `x.y.z`.
 If you were to clone the git repo and build you would find `-SNAPSHOT` appended to the version.
 This helps to distinguish official releases from those generated from the code repository for testing purposes.